Skip to content

 Safe, Licensed, and Integrated Care

 Safety: Your health and safety are our top priorities.
 All needles are sterile, single-use, and disposed of immediately after treatment.
+Treatments are performed in a clean and comfortable setting.

 Combination of Care: Acupuncture can be safely combined with physical therapy, chiropractic care, massage, and conventional medical treatments, often enhancing their results.
 Many patients find that integrating Western science and Eastern wisdom provides the most complete approach to healing.